Long Term Care – LTC

 This photo is of a building complex for Assisted living up to total care units.
 1 of several in this area.

-Would anyone invest into this magnitude of building if they did not do the demographics ?
+Would anyone invest into this magnitude of a building if they did not do the demographic research?

 The need for planning is real and needs to be considered in your long term retirement planning.